IraPS/PoS/README.md

 # README

-Taggers used: Mystem, TreeTagger, Marmot, Hunpos
+Taggers used:
+1. Mystem
+2. TreeTagger
+3. Marmot
+4. Hunpos

 Ruscorpora PoS markup was taken as a golden standard